-Occasionally, this duty on the Principal and other Designated Senior Persons means that they must risk upsetting some parents by reporting a concern that, upon investigation, proves to be unfounded.
-In these circumstances, it is hoped that parents/carers will appreciate how difficult it is for schools to carry out this delicate responsibility and accept that they are acting in good faith and have to take these steps in the best interest of children.
+This duty on the Principal and other Designated Safeguarding Leads means that they must risk upsetting some parents/carers by reporting a concern that, upon investigation, proves to be unfounded.
+In these circumstances, it is hoped that parents/carers will appreciate how difficult it is for schools/colleges to carry out this delicate responsibility, and accept that they have to take steps in the best interest of children.

-The Governing Body is responsible for ensuring that the College follows the procedures set out by the Local Safeguarding Children Board in the ‘Every Child Matters: Change for Children’ guidance.
+The Governing Body is responsible for ensuring that the college follows the procedures set out by the Local Safeguarding Children Board in the ‘Every Child Matters: Change for Children’ guidance.
 This guidance is underpinned by the 2004 Children Act.
-Detailed information is available on the website www.lscb-llr.org.uk.
+Detailed information is available at www.lscb-llr.org.uk.

 In most cases of child protection the Governing Body will delegate responsibility to the Principal.